osilander/203.311/Week8/Week8.md

 > fasta.sample(infile = "nochimSeqs232.fa", nseq = 100, file.out = "sub100_nochimSeqs.fa")
 ```

-As we are randomly pulling sequences in this seection, the output will look slightly different from one attempt to the other in the below.
+As we are randomly pulling sequences in this section, the output will look slightly different from one attempt to the other in the below.

 To illustrate the path from fasta sequence file to aligned sequence to a sequence logo, we will use the fasta file _`sub100_nochimSeqs.fa`_ as an example of the workflow.